A World Where Your Vote Will Count

 Elections

-Election laws will be changed, and then your vote count will count.
+Election laws will be changed, and then your vote will count.
 Solutions are simple.

 1) Elected officials will have power only in proportion to the vote count, not the census count.
 If you vote for your representatives, their influence in the government will increase.
 Their votes will get more credit because you voted for them, not simply because you exist and were counted in a census.